ArtifactDB/uzuki2/README.md

 **(for version == 1.1)**
 The data type of the placeholder attribute should have the same data type class as `**/data`.

+**(for version >= 1.3)**
+Floating-point missingness should be identified using the equality operator when both the placeholder and data values are loaded into memory as IEEE754-compliant `double`s.
+No casting should be performed to a lower-precision type, as this may cause a non-missing value to become equal to the placeholder.
+If the placeholder is NaN, all NaNs in the dataset should be considered missing (regardless of the exact bit representation in the NaN payload).
+See the [HDF5 policy draft (v0.1.0)](https://github.com/ArtifactDB/Bioc-HDF5-policy/tree/v0.1.0) for more details.

-**(for version >= 1.1)**
+**(for version >= 1.1, < 1.3)**
-Floating point missingness may be encoded in the payload of an NaN, which distinguishes it from a non-missing "not-a-number" value.
+Floating-point missingness may be encoded in the payload of an NaN, which distinguishes it from a non-missing "not-a-number" value.
 Comparisons on NaN placeholders should be performed in a bytewise manner (e.g., with `memcmp`) to ensure that the payload is taken into account.

 **(for version 1.0)**
-Integer or boolean values of -2147483648 were treated as missing.
+Integer or boolean values of -2147483648 are treated as missing.
-Missing floats were represented by [R's NA representation](https://github.com/wch/r-source/blob/869e0f734dc4971c420cf417f5e0d18c0974a5af/src/main/arithmetic.c#L90-L98).
+Missing floats are represented by [R's NA representation](https://github.com/wch/r-source/blob/869e0f734dc4971c420cf417f5e0d18c0974a5af/src/main/arithmetic.c#L90-L98).
 For strings, each `**/data` dataset may contain a `missing-value-placeholder` attribute.
 If present, this should be a scalar string dataset that specifies the placeholder for missing values.
 Any value of `**/data` that is equal to this placeholder should be treated as missing.